 Recent engagements include recitals featuring the opera music of Anthony Davis and performances of African American art song, including those by Florence Price.
-Ms. Jobson’s recordings include “By Faith,” a collection of hymns and Negro spirituals with pianist, Dr. Wayne Bucknor and “Nearly Lost: Art Songs by Florence Price” with pianist, Dr. Gregory Thompson.
-Currently, Dr. Jobson sings in the chorus at the Metropolitan Opera and is a part time lecturer at Western Connecticut State University.
+Dr. Jobson’s recordings include “By Faith,” a collection of hymns and Negro spirituals with pianist, Dr. Wayne Bucknor and “Nearly Lost: Art Songs by Florence Price” with pianist, Dr. Gregory Thompson.
+"Nearly Lost" was recently named one of Opera Wire's 10 essential recordings of Black composers.
+Recently, Dr. Jobson sang in the chorus at the Metropolitan Opera for their highly acclaimed production of Porgy and Bess.
+Dr. Jobson is an adjunct professor at Western Connecticut State University.

 In late 2020, Dr. Jobson released her first children's book "Lily's First Trip to the Opera" which has been featured in Sigma Alpha Iota's Pan Pipe's Magazine.
 She also founded the Jobson Academy of Music in 2020, a virtual music school providing individual music instruction and performance opportunities for students of all ages.
 She is also the founder of "Black Girls Sing Opera," an organization dedicated to show the world that little black girls can do anything including sing opera!
 Her piece "I Dream a World" which she co-composed with Sarah Ruff was featured in a production by English National Opera in 2020.